thiruboy1/mydevops/terraform/terraform_notes.md

 ## Terraform State File-Desired State and Current State

-1)Desired State: its the state which is mentioned in the file 2)Current State: current state
+1) Desired State: its the state which is mentioned in the file
+2) Current State: current state

 terraform will alway try to match the desired state with current state